Victim & Survivor Rights & Services

 Requests MUST be made in writing or by calling the Office of Victim & Survivor Rights & Services (OVSRS).
 If you move you MUST notify OVSRS of your new address.

-Upon receipt of the request, OVSRS will send you a Declaration form to complete and return stating that you are a victim/next of kin/immediate family member of the victim.
-Once the declaration is returned, your request will be kept on file and you will be notified in writing once the inmate is scheduled for a parole consideration hearing.
+Upon receipt of the request, OVSRS will send you a Declaration form to complete and return stating that you are a victim or a family member of the victim.
+Once the declaration is returned, your request will be kept on file and you will be notified in writing once the offender is scheduled for a parole proceeding.

 What do I do if I want to attend a parole hearing?

-If you wish to attend the hearing you should call or write OVSRS at least two weeks before the hearing.
-This will give the Department of Corrections and Rehabilitation enough time to clear you for entry into the correctional facility where the hearing will be held.
+Call the Victim Services Coordinator at the OVSRS at least two weeks before the hearing.
+This will give the Department of Corrections and Rehabilitation enough time to clear you for entry into the correctional facility where the proceeding will be held.

 How do I request compensation for travel costs to a parole hearing?

-What do I do if I want to order a Parole Suitability Hearing transcript?
+What do I do if I want to order a transcript of the parole proceeding?